juongithub/gtm-template/README.md

 Please refer to JotUrl’s:

-- video tutorials —> to get a conversion code up and running in minutes: https://jo.my/joturl-video-tutorials
+- Video tutorials —> to get a conversion code up and running in minutes: https://jo.my/joturl-video-tutorials
 - Help Center —> for details on how to setup your conversion codes in typical situations: https://joturl.zendesk.com/hc/en-us
 - Blog —> for further articles on the subject: https://joturl.com/blog/